PaulBarnesUK/comprensi-chrome-extension/README.md

 This Chrome extension is for language learners using YouTube for comprehensible input.
 It overlays community-sourced language level indicators onto video thumbnails, helping you to gauge whether a video matches your level **before** you watch it.
 The goal is to make finding level-appropriate content less time-consuming.

-By comparing videos you've watched, you contribute to the community ratings system.
-This collaborative approach means the more you use it, the better it becomes for everyone.
-Each comparison you make helps refine the language level indicators, creating a continuously improving resource for the entire language learning community.
+Occasionally, the extension will ask you to compare the difficulty of videos you've recently watched.
+Your feedback contributes to a community rating system that improves with each comparison.
+This collaborative approach creates a continuously improving resource that helps all language learners find content at their level.

 [→ Install the extension now](#installation)